Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Expansion and Contraction Bubble Geometry

 where $v_m $ is the (bare) mutant front propagation speed in the bulk.
 In this picture, a crossover from contraction (effectively deleterious) to expansion (effectively beneficial) selection for the mutant is predicted to happen when $\bar{v}_m$ is comparable to the (bare) wild-type front speed in the bulk, $\bar{v}_m = v_w \equiv 1$.
 In terms of the hotspot separation $z$, this transition occurs when $z$ equals a crossover hotspot separation length given by

-An animation of this transition as $z$ passes through $z_c$ is shown in \href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie S2.gif}{Supplementary Movie S2}, demonstrating the the transition from elliptical to hyperbolic conic sections.
+An animation of this transition as $z$ passes through $z_c$ is shown in \href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie S2.gif}{Supplementary Movie S2}, demonstrating the transition from elliptical to hyperbolic conic sections.
 Additionally, $\bar v_m$ determines the angle $\theta$ formed by sector boundaries with the expansion direction, as $\tan (\theta)$ equals the ratio of the difference in sub-population front speeds to the mean front speed, $\tan(\theta) = 2(\bar{v}_m - v_w) / (v_w + v_m)$.
 Note that this relation produces vertical average sector boundaries, $\theta = 0$, in the case of neutral evolution, $\bar{v}_m = v_w$.
 The sector boundary angles are shown in \href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie S2.gif}{Supplementary Movie S2} (green lines), confirming our determination of the effective mutant sub-population front speed $\bar{v}_m$ in Eq.~\ref{eq:v_m}.

 What lessons does this contrived scenario hold for mutant survival in the disordered landscape of many, randomly distributed hotspots?
-We conjecture that the extinction-survival transition for deleterious mutants occurs when the typical hotspot separation length $\lambda$, given in Eq.~\ref{eq:lambda_from_phi}, for the disordered landscape equals the crossover hotspot separation $z_c$ calculated in Eq.~\ref{eq:z_c} for the vertical line of hotspots.
-We define a selection parameter, $s_{c}$, as the value of the wild-type selective advantage $s$ that is expected to maintain a mutant fraction of $f_m =0.25$.
-In terms of the hotspot size, intensity, and area fraction, and noting that the transverse speed is proportional to $\sqrt{2k s}$ \cite{Hallatschek2010} with $k = 2\sqrt{2} / \sqrt{3}$ on a hexagonal lattice, $s_c$ is given by
+We conjecture that selection will be significantly suppressed when the typical hotspot separation length $\lambda$, given in Eq.~\ref{eq:lambda_from_phi}, for the disordered landscape is less than the $\nu$-dependent crossover hotspot separation $z_c$ calculated in Eq.~\ref{eq:z_c} for the vertical line of hotspots.
+By inverting the relationship in Eq.~\ref{eq:z_c}, we define a critical selection, $s_{c}$, as the value of the wild-type selective advantage $s$ that would produce a constant-width sector domain in a landscape with a vertical line of hotspots of separation $z$.
+We then replace $z$ with $\lambda$, by our conjecture, and use Eq.~\ref{eq:lambda_from_phi} to write $s_c$ in terms of the hotspot size, intensity, and area fraction

-which is plotted in Fig.~\ref{phase_diagram}B (gray curve).
-With no fitting parameters, this form predicts the extinction-survival transition well by approximating the $f_m=0.25$ contour.
+Here we have used the fact that the transverse speed is proportional to $\sqrt{2k s}$ \cite{Hallatschek2010} with $k = 2\sqrt{2} / \sqrt{3}$ on a hexagonal lattice.
+The relation given by Eq.~\ref{eq:s_eff} is plotted in Fig.~\ref{phase_diagram}B (gray curve).
+With no fitting parameters, this form predicts the transition between strong and fully suppressed selection well by approximating the $f_m=0.25$ contour.